IF YOU NEEDED SURGERY, WHAT WOULD YOU WANT?

 Both human and veterinary medicine is very slow to change, even when the data clearly shows there is a better way.

-Being fast at a spay doesn’t change how much it hurts.
+Being fast at doing a spay doesn’t change how much it hurts.

 Our total anaesthesia time is slightly longer, but this is due to setting up the sterile surgical equipment.
 The true surgical time from making the first incision to putting in the last stitch is actually quicker in a key-hole spay.